charliehuge/PulseSequencer/README.md

 - Add a sample and reference an AudioClip in the Sampler object
 - Add some steps to the Pattern object

+## Platform Support
+- Windows: verified working
+- Mac: verified working
+- Linux: theoretically works, but not verified
+- iOS: theoretically works, but not verified
+- Android: theoretically works, but not verified
+- HTML5/WebGL Preview: basic sampling works, but volume envelopes do not (pending support for AudioFilters, ETA from Unity unknown)

 ## Disclaimer

 This project is very young, and therefore many safeguards and editor helpers are not implemented.
 I'm using this in my own projects, and will be updating this repository as I add features in those projects.
 So please bear with me!
 If you have any feature requests or find any bugs, please feel free to report them via the issue tracker.